Samuel Dolbee

 D Family Dean’s Faculty Fellow in Studies of the Middle East

-Samuel Dolbee is an environmental historian of the Ottoman Empire and the modern Middle East, with interests in agriculture, disease, and science.
+Samuel Dolbee is an environmental historian of the Ottoman Empire and the modern Middle East.

-Dolbee’s articles have appeared in the American Historical Review, Past & Present, and International Journal of Middle East Studies (co-authored with Shay Hazkani), and have received honors such as the 2020 Alixa Naff Article Prize and the 2023 Ottoman and Turkish Studies Article Prize.
+Dolbee’s articles have appeared in the American Historical Review, Comparative Studies in Society and History, Environmental History, International Journal of Middle East Studies (co-authored with Shay Hazkani), Journal of Global History, and Past & Present, and have received honors such as the 2020 Alixa Naff Article Prize and the 2023 Ottoman and Turkish Studies Article Prize.
 Dolbee has also contributed chapters to edited volumes on the history of food (co-authored with Chris Gratien) and disease, respectively.
-He is the editor in chief of Ottoman History Podcast.
+He was previously editor-in-chief of the Ottoman History Podcast.

 Specializations